yschen25/Color_Picker/README.md

 # Color_Picker

-A tool let you to pick up the color you like.
+A tool help you to pick up the color you like.
 <br/>

 ## Demo